Kattis/kattis-cli/README.md

 Let's assume you're solving the problem [Hello World!](https://open.kattis.com/problems/hello) (with problem id `hello`) and that your java solution is in the file `Hello.java`.
 Then you can simply run `submit.py Hello.java`, and the client will make the correct guesses.
 You will always be prompted before a submission is sent.

+**Note:** If you get an error message like this: `ModuleNotFoundError: No module named 'requests'` when you run `submit.py` it's because the module 'requests' isn't installed.
+To install the module, check out [this](https://stackoverflow.com/a/17309309/4132739) StackOverflow answer.

 # More advanced options

 The submit client can handle multiple files in a submission.
 For such submissions, the filename and suffix of the first file listed on the command line is the basis of the guesses.
 It is ok to list a file multiple times, e.g., `submit.py Hello.java *.java` will work as intended.